skip to Main Content

 Kia ora,

-I am married with 3 adult daughters and have been living in Nelson for the past 12years.
+I am married with 3 adult daughters and have been living in Nelson for the past 12 years.
 We have lived in the North and South Island and had some time overseas.
-I have had many different jobs over the years, owned a couple of businesses and have had a number of years of voluntary experience, walking alongside people of all ages through many stages of life.
+I am currently working towards my Bachelor of Counselling, studying distance learning through Bethlehem Tertiary Institute in Tauranga.

 I have always deeply valued individual and whānau stories and believe in the total wellbeing of a person.
 I connect with the person-centred narrative approach, giving people time and space to share their life journey with the triumphs and challenges.
 It is often in the space provided that you can hear your own thoughts and ideas and together we can find a way forward toward increased wellness.